From examining pet behaviour to tasting food, there are plenty of roles out there that can provide a refreshing change from your average 9-5.

-If you’re in the market for a new job, but you’re struggling to find something that really piques your interest, then one of these very different roles might be for you.
+If you’re in the market for a new job, but are struggling to find something that really piques your interest, one of these very different roles might be for you.

 Your job will essentially be to make someone feel safe and supported – whether that means holding a labouring woman’s hand, helping around the house with the cooking and cleaning, offering supportive words, or engaging in someone’s favourite hobby with them as they make the most of their last few months of life.

 If you’re someone with a lot of compassion and empathy who enjoys acting as a rock for others, a career as a doula could be ideal for you.

 You don’t need any formal academic qualifications to get started.
 However, there are training courses available that’ll teach you everything you need to know about supporting people during such sensitive and critical times in their lives.

 Doulas tend to be self-employed and offer services to people in their local area, charging by the hour.

 Want to work with women and families during pregnancy, birth, or just after?